awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 After you create the distribution, add the origins, and create the cache behaviors, you can serve the live stream channel using CloudFront\.
 CloudFront routes requests from viewers to the correct MediaPackage endpoints based on the settings that you configured for the cache behaviors\.

 For links in your application \(for example, a media player\), specify the URL for the media file in the standard format for CloudFront URLs\.
-For more information, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.
+For more information, see [Customizing the URL format for files in CloudFront](LinkFormat.md)\.